fruafr/docker-debian/README.md

 # Base Debian distributions

-These containers are built from Debian base with the proper apt sources (normal or archive).
+These containers are built from Debian base with active apt sources (normal or archive).
 No additional package is installed.

 The Dockerfiles are available in the [fruafr/docker-debian Github repository](https://github.com/fruafr/docker-debian)